will-figure/blockito/README.md

 `cargo run` from inside the root directory.

-This should everything for you, but this will not automatically restart the server on change.
+This should handle everything for you, but this will not automatically restart the server on change.

 To have that functionality, you will want to install